eBayClassifiedsGroup/marathon_deploy/README.md

     -f, --force                           Force deployment when sending same deploy JSON to Marathon -n, --noop                            No action.
 Just display what would be performed.
-    -i, --ignore-preproduction-defaults   Ignores the preproduction defaults for cpu, memory, and instance limits -e, --environment ENVIRONMENT         Default: PREPRODUC
+    -i, --ignore-preproduction-defaults   Ignores the preproduction defaults for cpu, memory, and instance limits -R, --retry                           Will retry the deployment if the initial one fails -e, --environment ENVIRONMENT         Default: PREPRODUC
 ```